gatsbyjs/gatsby/docs/blog/2019-03-03-new-schema-customization/index.md

 5. `setFieldsOnNodeType` is called and those fields are added to the types.
 6. We create derived input objects, such as filter and sort and then create pagination types such as Connections
 7. Root level resolvers are created for all node types
+8. Third-party schemas are merged into Gatsby schema
-8. `createResolvers` api is called and resulting resolvers are added to the schema
+9. `createResolvers` api is called and resulting resolvers are added to the schema
-9. We generate the schema
+10. We generate the schema

-You can see the TODO LINK `packages/gatsby/schema/` folder in the schema= refactoring branch to learn more about the code.
+You can see the TODO LINK `packages/gatsby/schema/` folder in the schema refactoring branch to learn more about the code.

 # Further work